Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Results

 \subsection{Galaxy and Halo Growth}

 With the growth histories of the BHs in hand, we now study the environments in which they formed and reside.
-We trace the structural evolution of stars, and dark matter in the BH hosts across cosmic time.
-In the following analysis we include the isolated dwarf galaxies in \Rom{} which do not host any BHs, in order to better understand the role of BHs in structural evolution.
+We trace the structural evolution of stars and dark matter in the BH hosts across cosmic time.
+In the following analysis we consider the \numNoBH{} isolated dwarf galaxies in \Rom{} which do not host any BHs alongside the \numBH{} which do host BHs, in order to better understand the role of BHs in structural evolution.

 \citet{Munshi2013} identify a systematic overestimate in dark matter only (DMO) simulation halo masses when compared to simulations that include baryon physics and outflows.
 When comparing with results from DMO simulations, we adjust halo masses such that $M\textsubscript{200, sim} = 0.8 M\textsubscript{200,DMO}$ for halos between masses $M\textsubscript{200} = 10^8 - 10^{12} M_\odot$.